hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 Figure 1:  Architecture overview of Spring Boot S3 Micro Service on K3s with HPE Data Fabric Object Storage as the back end.

-The brief description of technology stack used is described below sections :
+A brief description of the technology stack used is described in the sections below:

 **Data Fabric Object Storage**